DECODING yorudas LANGUAGE

 Transcript and Supposed Process

 (Note: I am a novice when it comes to Japanese, so identifying where the spaces should be placed in the Romaji transcription was difficult at times.
-I’m sure I’ve made mistakes, so please feel free to double check my work.)

 Key:

-[] = Reverse selected letters
+[] = Reverse selected letters (Read right to left)

 Grey Text = Letter Removed

-Orange Text = Unknown Transformation
+Red Text = Unknown Transformation

 { } = Substitution Use

-→ = Word Re-positioned
+→ = Word Repositioned

 File 9: